python/cpython/Doc/library/re.rst

       this is equivalent to ``[ \t\n\r\f\v]``.

 ``\S``
-   Matches any character which is not a Unicode whitespace character.
+   Matches any character which is not a whitespace character.
 This is the opposite of ``\s``.
 If the :const:`ASCII` flag is used this becomes the equivalent of ``[^ \t\n\r\f\v]`` (but the flag affects the entire regular expression, so in such cases using an explicit ``[^ \t\n\r\f\v]`` may